 According to the American Heart Association, your resting heart rate plays a difference in your overall heart health and lower is better.
 For most people, a resting heart rate between 60 and 100 beats per minute is considered normal.
 It’s affected negatively by stress, hormones and medication.
-Getting into better shape can not only lower your resting heart rate, it could help save your life: Studies have shown a higher rate is associated with higher risk for death, even among people who don’t have traditional heart disease risk factors.
+Getting into better shape can not only lower your resting heart rate, but it could also help save your life: Studies have shown a higher rate is associated with a higher risk for death, even among people who don’t have traditional heart disease risk factors.
 Check your heart rate at rest, preferably first thing in the morning, before getting out of bed.

 With looming deadlines, family schedules or just the craziness of everyday life, finding time to relax is easier said than done.
 Check out our natural stress management techniques to help keep calm and carry on with your life.